Eddie Betts: Children's books & TV series

-When Betts entered the AFL at 17 years of age, he had the reading and writing ability of a six- to seven-year-old, and knows the challenges and disadvantage this can cause young people, leading him to create a series of educational books for children.
+When Betts entered the AFL at 17 years of age, he had the reading and writing ability of a six- to seven-year-old.
+To address the challenges and disadvantage this can cause young people, he created a series of educational books for children.
 His Lil' Homies book series aim to help kids read with confidence and enjoyment and give them the chance to express their own personality into the story.

 His first book, My Kind: Rap Yourself and Others in Kindness with Eddie and the Lil' Homies (2018), is about spreading kindness and helping kids understand acceptance and equality.

 My People (2019), Betts' second book for children, is about sharing and educating kids on Aboriginal culture and Australia's First Nations peoples.
 Betts is often asked to visit schools to share his knowledge and experience.

 The Lil' Homies series has been adapted for television, with a ten-part series released on NITV and Netflix (the first co-commission between the two) in early 2024.
 The series stars Hunter Page-Lochard as Eddie, Miah Madden as Lottie, Andrew Dang as Tal, and Billy Betts (Eddie Betts' eight-year-old son) as Junior.